Revised: 9th December 2021

 The holiday season is upon us.
 We all have different traditions, and in our family baking loads of gingerbread spiced with cloves, cinnamon, cardamom, ginger and allspice (amongst others) is a big part of our celebrations.
 I’d like to say these are Finnish gingerbread but I do think similar ones are found in rest of the Nordic countries as well.
-Do leave a comment if you find this not to be true for I love to learn more about where different foods are from.

 The recipe makes a generous amount of gingerbread (6 trays at least), so if you want to half it please do.
 I do have to say they are so good and the gluten-eaters will want to have them as well, that a generous amount might be needed.
 The dough needs to rest a minimum of 3 hours so with the dough making and baking it is at least a 5-6h job, perfect for weekends or make the dough a day before.